KurtPrimavera/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/835a09f8-6832-4931-a92b-950be7465dc0"/>
 </p>
 <p>
 Checked local dns cache if in the domain controller.
-Nslookup searches Dns records in domain controller. ipconfig /displaydns resolved Dns cache.
+Nslookup searched Dns records in domain controller. ipconfig /displaydns resolved Dns cache.
 The old ipaddrress was the Dns cache. ipconfig /flushdns deleted old dns.
 Root hints uses other servers to solve dns if it can't find it locally.
 </p>
 <br />